-30 responses provide views on interventions regarding how the Council could work with business to reduce carbon emissions.
-The following key themes are present in multiple submissions:
+30 responses provide views on interventions regarding how the Council could work with businessto reduce carbon emissions.
+The following key themes are present in multiple submissions.

 - 1. Communicating with and supporting local businesses to reduce their carbon emissions, through 'quick wins' such as closing doors during the day to reduce heat loss. - 2.
-Encouraging businesses to transition to low-carbon heating; - 3.
-Encouraging businesses to ensure their staff do not keep engines on while stationary; - 4.
-Work with business to support the transition to low-carbon transport e.g. asking businesses to commit to having 30 per cent of their fleet as EV by 2030;
+Encouraging businesses to transition to low-carbon heating. - 3.
+Encouraging businesses to ensure their staff do not keep engines on while stationary. - 4.
+Work with business to support the transition to low-carbon transport, for example by askingbusinesses to commit to having 30 per cent of their fleet as EV by 2030.